High Availability

 CARP Overview

 A CARP type Virtual IP address (VIP) is shared between nodes of a cluster.
-One node is master and receives traffic for the IP address, and the other nodes maintain backup status and monitor for heartbeats to see if they need to assume the master role if the previous master fails.
-Since only one member of the cluster at a time is using the IP address, there is no IP address conflict for CARP VIPs.
+CARP refers to the currently active node as the “master”.
+This node receives traffic sent to the CARP VIP address, and the other nodes sharing the VIP maintain “backup” status and monitor for heartbeats to see if they need to take over the active role.
+Since only one member of the cluster at a time is using the IP address, there is no IP address conflict between CARP VIPs.

 For failover to work properly it is important that inbound traffic coming to the cluster, such as routed upstream traffic, VPNs, NAT, local client gateway, DNS requests, etc., be sent to a CARP VIP and for outgoing traffic such as Outbound NAT to be sent from a CARP VIP.
 If traffic is addressed to a node directly and not a CARP VIP, then that traffic will not be picked up by other nodes.

 CARP works similar to VRRP and HSRP and may even conflict in some cases.
 Heartbeats are sent out on each interface containing a CARP VIP, one heartbeat per VIP per interface.
 At the default values for skew and base, each VIP sends out heartbeats about once per second.
-The skew determines which node is master at a given point in time.
-Whichever node transmits heartbeats the fastest assumes the master role.
-A higher skew value causes heartbeats to be transmitted with more delay, so a node with a lower skew will be the master unless a network or other issue causes the heartbeats to be delayed or lost.
+The skew determines which node is active at a given point in time.
+Whichever node transmits heartbeats the fastest assumes the active role.
+A higher skew value causes heartbeats to be transmitted with more delay, so a node with a lower skew will be active unless a network or other issue causes the heartbeats to be delayed or lost.

 Note

-Never access the firewall GUI, SSH, or other management mechanism using a CARP VIP.
+Never access the firewall GUI, SSH, or other management mechanism using a CARP VIP directly.
 For management purposes, only use the actual IP address on the interface of each separate node and not the VIP.
-Otherwise it cannot be determined beforehand which unit is being accessed.
+Otherwise, the client cannot determine beforehand which node it is accessing.

 IP Address Requirements for CARP

 A High Availability cluster using CARP needs three IP addresses in each subnet along with a separate unused subnet for the Sync interface.
-For WANs, this means that a /29 subnet or larger is required for an optimal configuration.
-One IP address is used by each node, plus a shared CARP VIP address for failover.
+For WANs, this means that each WAN requires a /29 subnet or larger for an optimal configuration.
+Each node uses One IP address, plus a shared CARP VIP address for failover.
 The synchronization interface only requires one IP address per node.

 It is technically possible to configure an interface with a CARP VIP as the only IP address in a given subnet, but it is not generally recommended.
 When used on a WAN, this type of configuration will only allow communication from the primary node to the WAN, which greatly complicates tasks such as updates, package installations, gateway monitoring, or anything that requires external connectivity from the secondary node.
 It can be a better fit for an internal interface, however internal interfaces do not typically suffer from the same IP address limitations as a WAN, so it is still preferable to configure IP addresses on all nodes.